kdineshreddy009/-payment-service-bankofapis/README.md

 ```

 #### Pending:
-->API for Customer Approving the response is failing for some reason(but we have api for that).
+- API for Customer Approving the response is failing for some reason(but we have api for that).
-->For now, we can mark "customer consent Approved" from UI after some timer to make it presentable.
+- For now, we can mark "customer consent Approved" from UI after some timer to make it presentable.